Mar 10, 2026

 These aren't premium features anymore.
 They're the baseline expectation.
 At TechTose, we build them in by default because the apps that don't have them are already behind.

-How Low-Code Has Fundamentally Revolutionised App Development
+How Low-Code Has Fundamentally Changed App Development

-The Old Way Was Broken — And Everyone Knew It
+The Old Way Was Broken And Everyone Knew It

 Traditional app development was a trust exercise conducted in the dark.
 You'd spend weeks on a discovery phase, agree on a scope document that everyone knew would change, sign off on a timeline that everyone secretly doubted, and then wait.
 Months later, you'd get something that was 70% of what you imagined, over budget, and already behind on the next iteration.